hjkim63/Interactive-Lab-Hub/Lab 2/README.md

 # Lab 2 Part 2

-The updated code for Lab 2 Part 2 (`lab2i.py`) is located in the Lab 2 repo.
+The updated code for Lab 2 Part 2  is in the file `lab2i.py`.

 <!-- Modify the code from last week's lab to make a new visual interface for your new clock.
 You may [extend the Pi](Extending%20the%20Pi.md) by adding sensors or buttons, but this is not required. -->